Skip the LoRA juggling — unlimited image and video generation on the ad-supported free tier, no signup, no credit card Create Free Now →

 Captioning Your Dataset

-Trigger word captioning: Use a unique trigger word (e.g., sks person, ohwx style) followed by a natural description of the image.
-The trigger word becomes the activation token — include it in your generation prompt to activate the LoRA.
+Trigger word captioning: Use a unique trigger (e.g., sks person, ohwx style) followed by a natural description.
+The trigger becomes the activation token.
 Example: sks woman, portrait, studio lighting, neutral expression, dark background.

 Automated Captioning Tools